 We met "BIG TEX" and even saved enough tickets to ride the GIANT TEXAS STAR FERRIS WHEEL!
 There was much fun to be had and while our feet reminded us just how much we'd walked, we were so glad that we went and that SaraKay had the chance to experience this fair again, at an age where she will remember much of it.

-MIDWAY prizes... both found the "duckie" game to be the most
+MIDWAY prizes... both found the "duckie" game to be the most "user friendly" if you actually wanted a prize.
+LOL |

 The four of us went to the Texas State Fair on Friday, October 15th.